 "I'm pretty terrified of spiders," she said.

 And Torres has some reason to be shaken up — the spider in her ear wasn't just any variety.
-The brown recluse is one of the world's most poisonous spiders, according to Encyclopaedia Britannica.
-The arachnid's bite usually isn't fatal, but it can cause severe tissue damage, according to the Occupational Safety and Health Administration.
+The brown recluse is one of the world's most poisonous spiders, according to Britannica (opens in new tab).
+The arachnid's bite usually isn't fatal, but it can cause severe tissue damage, according to the Occupational Safety and Health Administration (opens in new tab).
 The spider's venom contains a toxin that kills skin, sometimes leaving an open wound as large as a human hand.

 While the majority of bites heal without medical attention, anyone bitten by a brown recluse should take a trip to the emergency room, according to the National Institutes of Health.